New watchdog "must bare teeth" at overdraft fees

-LONDON Consumer affairs group 'Which?' wants the new financial regulator to be held accountable for bank overdraft charges, often criticised for being too complicated to understand.
+LONDON Consumer affairs group 'Which?' wants Britain's new financial regulator to be held accountable for bank overdraft charges, often criticised for being too complicated to understand.

-The government is in the process of replacing its Financial Services Authority (FSA) regulator with the Financial Conduct Authority by the end of this year.
+The government is in the process of replacing the Financial Services Authority (FSA) with the Financial Conduct Authority by the end of this year.

-The move comes after the FSA was criticised over its role in the 2007-08 banking crisis which led to Royal Bank of Scotland and Lloyds Banking Group being bailed out and part-nationalised.
+The move comes after the FSA was criticised over its role in the 2007-08 banking crisis which led to Royal Bank of Scotland (RBS.L) and Lloyds Banking Group (LLOY.L) being bailed out and part-nationalised.

 Which? launched a campaign on Tuesday -- Watchdog Not Lapdog -- urging the government to ensure the new FCA is strong enough to tackle banks about overdraft fees.